textiles_textiles-loom_2021_hero-002_np.jpg

 BFATextiles

-In hands-on, topic-driven courses, learn how to engage with the practices and histories surrounding the discipline of textiles as it relates to issues in contemporary art practice, design, craft, and activism.
+In hands-on, topic-driven courses, students engage with the practices and histories surrounding the discipline of textiles as it relates to issues in contemporary art practice, design, craft, and activism.

 Overview